“I don’t need to advertise. I rely on word-of-mouth. My customers tell their friends.”

 For those of us in radio advertising, “word of mouth” has a special significance.
 It is, after all, how we earn our living.
 The primary tool of our trade—indeed, mankind’s primary means of communication—is human speech.

 Now, all of this serves as a rather lengthy introduction to the real topic under consideration: the power of real people stories in advertising and marketing.

 Perhaps you’ve created commercials built around customer testimonials.
 Hopefully, they worked well for you.
 Unfortunately, even the most well-meaning customer, reading from a script, can be reduced to ridiculous in seconds.
 Even worse is the spot that purports to feature a “satisfied customer,” played by a staff announcer or an office assistant coaxed into the production studio to voice the role.
 (Incidentally, fraudulent testimonials, no matter how innocuous or well-intentioned, violate the Federal Trade Commission’s Truth-in-Advertising laws.
 Google it.)

 Let me illustrate.
 Meredith was a patient of Dr. David Leach at Clearview Eye Clinic in Moscow, Idaho.
 They’d asked Meredith to write up her story and read it in her own voice.
 Here’s that spot as recorded and mixed by a busy production person at a local radio station, prior to my involvement.

 Fortunately, the client realized that even though Meredith’s story is true, the message sounded contrived or forced.
 They asked me if I could come up with a better presentation.

 So, I arranged to interview Meredith.
-In the space of 30 minutes, she told me her story.
-I subsequently interviewed both Dr. Leach and his nurse, Rhonda, to get their side of Meredith’s story.
-Armed with nearly an hour’s worth of audio, I began editing and weaving together three stories into one.
+We had a casual, comfortable conversation over coffee.
+In the space of 30 minutes, she shared her story.
+Later, I interviewed both Dr. Leach and his nurse, Rhonda, to get their side of Meredith’s story.
+Then, armed with nearly an hour’s worth of audio, I began editing the audio files, weaving together the three stories into one.
 Here’s how it turned out:

-Hear a difference?
-It’s the same set of facts in both spots.
-But while one just talks at you, the other grabs you and pulls you into the story.
-It’s authentic, credible, and totally engaging.
+Hear the difference?
+Of course, you do.
+It’s the same set of facts in both spots but while one just talks at you, the other grabs you and pulls you into the story.
+It’s authentic, believable, engaging…and effective!